idvorkin/idvorkin.github.io/_td/ios.md

 - Hey Siri -> A better way to launch Siri
 - Scroll to top of page -> press on time
 - Reboot -> Volume up then Volume down, then press side button for 10 seconds.

+### iMessage Turning into Green Dots

+Sometimes iMessage gets screwed up, when that happens, it's because iPhone is using email to start convos (I think?)

+GoTo settings -> Imessage and ensure you're starting from your phone numbe.

+### Voice Control

+You can take full control from Voice Control, this lets you dictate with out starting with siri, and tap on buttons.
+Go look up accessibility -> Voice Control

+### Background noises

+You can turn on background noise to be comfortable in a loud environment

+### Read aloud

+Lets Phone be a screen reader

 ### Siri (For iPhone X)